mr-Saamy/stock-price-data-streamlit/README.md

   - open the command prompt or termnal and run the following command

 ### streamlit run <location of the python file>/<filename... in this case "stream">.py

+  - in the text field of the web app, Ener the desired Company's Ticker Symbol (ex: MSFT for Micrsoft, GOOGL for Google, AAPL for Apple, TMT for Tata Motors etc.)
+  - Hit Enter and the app woll plot the graphs of stock and volume price of the company since 1/1/2000